Submissions

 Malpractice statement

-If the manuscript does not match the scope and aims of EuJAP, the Editors reserve the right to reject the manuscript without sending it out to external reviewers.
+If the manuscript does not satisfy minimal scholarly requirements and it does not match the scope and aims of EuJAP, the Editors reserve the right to reject the manuscript without sending it out to external reviewers.
 Moreover, the Editors reserve the right to reject submissions that do not satisfy any of the previous conditions.

 If, due to the authors’ failure to inform the Editors, already published material will appear in EuJAP, the Editors will report the authors’ unethical behaviour in the next issue and remove the publication from EuJAP web site and the repository HRCAK.